vrikodar/P4ck3t/P4ck3t.md

      - carries user Data
      - eg:IPv4,IPv6
      - each router making independent decision in determining path
+     - Routed protocols are independent of each other

 `Routing Protocols`
      - Examples: EIGRP,OSPF,RIP,ISIS,BGP